 Teaching approach: Our goal is to offer these students a taste of what lies ahead.
 For the student graduating high school, it isn't obvious how their math courses relate to physics and chemistry courses.
 We would like to paint a clear picture of the relationship between these courses to give students

 What isn't standard about our courses is the view ahead our instructors offer.
 Our tech workshops are a key component to this philosophy.

 In traditional literature programs students focus on decoding the mechanics of texts: plot, characterization, and themes.
 These texts tend to include a balance of contemporary and “classic” literature.
 When studying a past work, students investigate its historical context -- but only insofar as this adds understanding to the work itself.
 Past works are therefore studied “on their own terms”, and not merely as historical artifacts to be deconstructed: traditional literature programs are firmly rooted in the humanities, and carry the belief that great literature can reveal fundamental and universal truths about the human condition.
 These programs emphasize class discussions and critical essay writing, and aim to develop in students critical thinking, communication skills, and a cultivated taste and ethos.

 Literature at schools on OurKids.net

 Traditional - 19% Social justice - 4% Equal balance - 77%

-What OAT says: We offer French, German, Latin and Spanish courses to reinforce the importance of global citizenship.
+What TSS says: We offer French, German, Latin and Spanish courses to reinforce the importance of global citizenship.
 We encourage students to expand their perspective by learning any one of these foreign languages.

 Creative arts programs are studio-driven.
 While historical works and movements may still be taught to add context to the program, students mainly engage in making art (visual, musical, theatrical, etc).
 The goal is use the actual practice of art to help educate students’ emotions, cognition, and ethos.